lina-usc/lina-usc.github.io/_pages/about.md

   - /about.html
 ---

-The Laboratory for Integrative Neuroscience Analyses (LINA) was founded in 2022 by Christian O'Reilly, shortly after he moved to the [University of South Carolina (UofSC)](https://sc.edu/), as a way to consolidate the identity of his research group and promote a model-driven approach to the study of neuroscience.
+The Laboratory for Integrative Neuroscience Analysis (LINA) was founded in 2022 by Christian O'Reilly, shortly after he moved to the [University of South Carolina (UofSC)](https://sc.edu/), as a way to consolidate the identity of his research group and promote a model-driven approach to the study of neuroscience.
 It is located within the [Artificial Intelligence Institute of South Carolina (AIISC)](https://aiisc.ai/).

 Mission statement
 ======